medic/cht-tech-radar-contributors/radar/2023-09-12/k3d.md

 tags:       [infrastructure]
 ---

-An orchestration tool which may be suitable for self-hosting.
+k3d is an orchestration tool which may be suitable for self-hosting.
 Under investigation.